Kavanaugh Supreme Court hearing witnesses include former law clerks, school shooting survivor: A full list

 Senators have reportedly reviewed more than 1 million pages of documents pertaining to Kavanaugh’s career, and his views on affirmative action, voting rights and discrimination are coming under intense scrutiny as well.

-Read on for a look at who is expected to be called as a witness – either for or against Kavanaugh – as the Senate Judiciary Committee holds confirmation hearings, starting Sept.
-4.
+Read on for a look at who is expected to be called as a witness – either for or against Kavanaugh – as the Senate Judiciary Committee confirmation hearings continue.

 For Kavanaugh